Uploading Data from JDBC Driver Supported Databases using the Upload Tool

 This is a replacement for "LINES_TO_SEND" parameter which can be found in common_params.conf file.
 The param "LINES_TO_SEND" is deprecated in the latest version of the upload tool.

 Upload Tool splits the data into batches for uploading and writes the data in the temporary local file.
 The queuesize helps to regulate the file generations.
-Default value is nill (which means, there is no limit in file generation).
+The default value is nill (which means, there is no limit in file generation).

 Once you have configured the parameters, you can execute the Upload Tool by invoking the below file available in the bin folder.